Does Thread Count Really Matter? What to Look for When Buying Sheets

 It's not just about thread count―learn what words are key when shopping for high-quality sheets.

+In the past, thread count was used as a measure of quality—the higher the thread count, the better the quality.
+However, that simply isn’t true anymore.
 High thread counts can certainly make for better sheets, but it's the thread that matters most.
 In fact, a sheet of a better-quality fiber with a lower thread count will feel softer and stand up to washing better than a sheet of a lower-quality fiber with a higher thread count.
-Besides thread count, here's what you pay for when you're buying sheets.
+Here's what you pay for when you're buying sheets.

 Cotton-polyester blend sheets are wrinkle-resistant, durable (polyester lasts longer than cotton), and relatively inexpensive (up to half the cost of all-cotton).
 But if you're looking for that cool, soft feel, nothing beats 100 percent cotton.
 You'll hardly ever wake up clammy on cotton sheets, since the fiber wicks moisture away from your skin.
 And cotton sheets are less likely to stain than polyester blends; a water-loving fiber, cotton releases dirt easily when wet.